 The past few weeks, we’ve been talking about Wesleyan Distinctives—what makes us distinct as Wesleyans.
 The first week we talked about practical theology—the order of salvation, the second week we talked about ecumenism; the third week we talked about conjunctive theology—the Whole Gospel; and last week we talked about free will and predestination—Arminianism vs. Calvinism.
 Today, we will discuss High Sacramentality.

 Did y’all know that the General Conference of the United Methodist Church, our highest level of denominational direction, has recently released a document encouraging UM congregations to begin celebrating the Lord’s Supper on a weekly basis?
 What do you think?
 No, really, what do you think?
-I think it is a great idea, and hopefully by the end of our time together this morning y’all will understand why.

 The Sacraments of Baptism & Holy Communion are identified by John Wesley as means of grace.
 In his Sermon on the Means of Grace, JW defines the means of grace as “the outward symbols, words, and actions that God ordained to be the ordinary channels through which He might convey to us His prevenient, justifying and sanctifying grace.”
 In other words, along with the other means of grace, Holy Baptism & Communion are the normal ways through which the ever-present grace of God is made available and useable to us.
 A major factor in my choice to practice my faith in God through Jesus Christ as a UM comes from my experiences of the grace and presence of God through the Sacrament of Holy Communion.
 I deeply appreciate the UM high view of the Sacraments balanced with our zeal for evangelism and social justice.
 The conduct of worship and the administration of the sacraments create the Body of Christ, and we devote ourselves to being faithful members of it.
 Therefore, today we are going to talk about Sacraments.